evzhu/cs4775proj/README.md

 ```
 You can also conda install the requirements you need from requirements.txt if you choose.

-## Run the Algorithms & Final Results
+## Synthetic Benchmark

+The synthetic experiment scripts are in folder `benchmark_scripts`.
 The experiment files (Weighbor_experiment.py, FastNJ_experiment.py, ...) are self-containing and hold all necessary functions and data to run a simulated experiment for that specific algorithm.
-Specifically, the functions include simulating a simplified birth-death tree, simulating sequences under Jukes-Cantor, computing pairwise distances, the implementation of the NJ-variant, computing Robinson-Foulds (RF) distance, assembling the tree and generating the Newick representation, and running the experiment for multiple dataset sizes.
-All you need to do is run the program, which will run the main function.
-This will ultimately print out the average runtime and its st. dev across all runs, as well as the average RF distance and its st. dev across all runs.
+Simply execute a script (no arguments) to run an experiment.
+Performance metrics will be printed to standard out.

+The experiment outputs from our testing can be found in `synth_data`.

+The plots from our experimental data as well as the script generating the plots can be found in folder `benchmark_figures`.

 ## Using Real Data

+See folder `TreeBASE` for extracting sequence and tree data from TreeBASE.
+Inside includes a README detailing the process as well as the specific TreeBASE resources we used.

+See folder `RealData` for how we conducted analysis on our extracted data from TreeBASE.
+Inside includes a README for how to run the scripts.